-Report Year 2013 2014 2015 2016 2017
+Report Year 2016 2017 2018 2019 2020

 Completed Escapes

-Actual 0 1 2 5 2
+Actual 5 2 0 No Data No Data

-Target 5 5 5 5 5
+Target 5 5 5 5 TBD

-OYA operated two levels of security and programming in its 657-bed close-custody facility system during FY 2017.
-The highest levels of security are maintained in seven youth correctional facilities where the expectation is zero escapes.
+OYA operated two levels of security and programming in its 610-bed close-custody facility system during FY 2018.
+The highest levels of security are maintained in five youth correctional facilities where the expectation is zero escapes.
 In the four re-entry facilities, the cumulative target is set at five or fewer.

-FY 2017 data show two escapes, compared with five escapes the prior year.
-The agency continues to emphasize using the risk/need assessment and the Youth Reformation System tools to determine appropriate placement and appropriate custody supervision levels.
+FY 2018 data show no escapes, compared with two escapes the prior year.
+The agency continues to emphasize using the risk/need assessment and Youth Reformation System tools to determine appropriate placement and appropriate custody supervision levels of youth.
 This helps ensure consistency in the appropriate placement of youth based on their risk and need profiles.
-The agency also continues to participate in the national Performance-based Standards (PbS) project, where security-related outcome data are regularly collected and evaluated, and action plans are put into place to address deficiencies.
+The agency also continues to participate in the national Performance-based Standards (PbS) project, where security-related outcome data are regularly collected and evaluated, and action plans are put into place to address opportunities to improve.